samridhi49/ILC_Workshop_Report_Automation/README.md

 - Click ``Run`` to create the slide

 There's also ways to add graphs and customize the ppt based on a selected range of data but might have to look more into that.

+Power Query and Power BI--didn't read too much about them but might be better alternative to VBA?
+Looks like it might involve some software download though.